 Preceding her in death were her parents; three sisters: Amy Hembd, Esther (Hembd) Todd, and Marjorie (Hembd) Brockshus; three brothers: Robert, Arnold, and Gordon Hembd; daughter, Teri Gruenig; and grandson, Zachary Fredericks.

-She will be missed by her husband of almost 50 years, Orville; son, Steven Peters and his wife Judy; son, Robert Taylor; grandchildren: Jarrod and Lucas Fredericks, Brandon and Derek Peters, Reese and Claire Taylor; sister-in-law, Marie Wells; Mark Fredericks, Dan Gruenig, and Melissa Jostand; a grand mixture of nieces and nephews; and others who have enriched her life.
+She will be missed by her husband of almost 50 years, Orville; son, Steven Peters and his wife Judy; son, Robert Taylor; grandchildren: Jarrod and Lucas Fredericks, Brandon (Jazmine) and Derek Peters, Reese and Claire Taylor; sister-in-law, Marie Wells; Mark Fredericks, Dan Gruenig, and Melissa Jostand; a grand mixture of nieces and nephews; and others who have enriched her life.

 A private family graveside service took place on Thursday, May 14, 2020 at Pleasant View Cemetery near Hartley, IA.